Kotlin/dataframe/docs/StardustDocs/topics/DataColumn.md

 #### ColumnGroup

 Container for nested columns.
-Is used to create column hierarchy.
+It is used to create column hierarchy.

 #### FrameColumn